UPDATED FEB 14, 2020

 Head out west to Lake Travis for a beautiful 12-mile bike trail along the shoreline.
 There’s tons to see over at Pace Bend Park, including impressive views of the lake, limestone cliffs, rocky coves, and so much wildlife!
 The sunsets aren’t so bad either.
 This path is perfect for every level of biker and a great day activity for friends and fam.
 Fitt Tip: After your ride, make the short drive over to The Oasis for good food and even better views.

 One of our favorite spots to hike, bike, and explore is McKinney Falls State Park.
-Just 11 miles southeast of downtown, McKinney Falls features over nine miles of natural paths.
+Just 13 miles southeast of downtown, McKinney Falls features nearly nine miles of natural paths.
 It’s a pretty easy bike ride, but definitely scenic and fun!
 Make it a weekend and pitch a tent at one of their campsites for a real epic adventure.

 For an entire day’s worth of fun, check out North Lamar’s Walnut Creek Metropolitan Park.
 It’s filled with tons of different biking trails that wind around the entire park.
 Plus, this is a full-fledged park, so there are BBQ pits, picnic tables, a swimming pool, and even a sports complex.
 So, after you get a good ride in, you can kick back and barbecue with your buds.